markheimann/pitch_analysis/README.md

 - Stop recording before 10 seconds by hitting Control-C (must be in the terminal or command line)
 - Graphs will automatically be generated, and results (tuning and loss) saved in attempt_info.txt

+Notes:
+- You will have to create a directory named "audio" in the same directory as this project, to store audio files of attempts